Ottawa Hills High School (Ohio)

 Ottawa Hills High School is a public high school in the village of Ottawa Hills, Ohio, United States, just west of Toledo.
 It is the only high school in the Ottawa Hills Local Schools district.
 The school's mascot is the Green Bears.

 Appearance

 The high school is attached to Ottawa Hills Junior High, and as a whole the building is commonly referred to as Ottawa Hills Junior/Senior High School or OHJHS by the villagers.
 Just outside is a flagpole built by Alumni of OHHS.
 The Liberty Memorial was added to the area around the flagpole with donations from community members and alumni.
 The Liberty Memorial was designed by Ottawa Hills resident and architect Todd Kime.

 Teachers

-Ottawa Hills High School, located in Toledo, Ohio, has a staff of very talented and accomplished teachers who contribute much to its standing as one of the best academic institutions.
-The school boasts 80.9% of its faculty with advanced degrees and an average teaching experience of 20 years.
-Educators at Ottawa Hills bring a wealth of knowledge and expertise into their classrooms.
-They provide a rigorous curriculum in a nurturing, safe environment that provides academic excellence and lifelong learning.
-Their commitment to the idea of personalized education is seen in the 14:1 student-to-teacher ratio at the school, ensuring that each child is given proper attention.
-With the National Blue Ribbon School of Excellence, the high school has been rated among the best in Ohio and in the country, based on the skill and passion of its teachers.
-Their commitment to motivating students and cultivating their individual potential makes the faculty of Ottawa Hills High School truly special.
+80.9% of the school's faculty have advanced degrees and an average teaching experience of 20 years.
+The school has a 14:1 student-to-teacher ratio as of 2024.

+The school credits its staff as the main reason for its good academic standing.
+The school was awarded by the National Blue Ribbon Schools Program in 2002 and 2004.